leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

 * * *

 As the word *reduction* implies, a reduction relation is expected to *reduce* the input.
 The notion of what constitutes a *reduced* term depends on the language, and PLT Redex does not enforce this expectation, but we should be careful in our definitions so that it holds.
-Generally, in programming languages, reducing a term reduces its size, for example, in Racket, the term `(+ 1 2)` reduces to `3`.
-In Peg Solitaire, the board size remains the same, but the number of pegs reduces with each move.
+Generally, in programming languages, reducing a term reduces its size, for example, in Racket the term `(+ 1 2)` reduces to `3`.
+In Peg Solitaire, the notion of reduction is not related to board size, which remains the same throughout the game, but to the number of pegs, which reduces with each move.

 * * *

-The `→` [judgment form](judgment forms) from the previous section had one input and one output.
-We say the judgment form was *reducing* the `board` because after each move there are *fewer* possible moves going forward.
-This specific kind of relation is also know as a *reduction relation*.<label class="margin-note"><input type="checkbox"><span markdown="1">Like judgment forms, reduction relations compute nondeterministically.</span></label> PLT Redex supports reduction relations with the `reduction-relation` form:<label class="margin-note"><input type="checkbox"><span markdown="1">The `reduction-relation` form returns the reduction relation as a value, unlike the forms we discussed so far that assign names, for example, `define-metafunction`, `define-relation` and `define-judgment-form`.</span></label>

-* * *

-We will use the reduction relation in later sections:
+The `⇨` is enough to play Peg Solitaire using [PLT Redex visualization tools](visualization), but we explore a few other forms before we return to it.
+We will use this reduction relation in later sections:

 ```racket
 (provide ⇨)